- Our Services

 2) They help prevent dehydration.
 Many surgery patients do not drink the day of surgery and often not until the next day.
 IV fluids rectifies this problem and reduces anesthetic 'hangover'.

 3) Having an IV catheter allows a painless and quick way to give most of the medications to the pet while in the hospital.
-This also provides a safety factor in the rare event we want to get drugs into the system quickly.
+This also provides a safety factor in the rare event we are required to administer emergency medication into the system.

 Pre-anesthetic blood testing is offered to most pets before surgery to check things such as liver, kidneys, blood sugar, protein and red and white blood cells.
 These tests often detect internal problems we can't detect on physical examination.
 Like the IV fluids, for some pets blood testing is mandatory and for some it is recommended.
 You can speak with the doctor on the morning of surgery to discuss individual risks and recommendations for your pet.